Papa Don't Preach: Controversy

 The song's performance on the Who's That Girl World Tour (1987) marked Madonna's first conflict with the Vatican.

 As the popularity of "Papa Don't Preach" grew in the United States, it drew both praise and criticism from groups engaged in debates over pregnancy and abortion.
 Conservative voices interpreted the song as promoting a pro-life message, while feminist and family planning organizations accused Madonna of glamorizing teenage pregnancy.
-Gloria Allred, representing the National Organization for Women (NOW), called for the singer to offer a counterstatement, while Planned Parenthood's Alfred Moran urged radio and television stations to reconsider airing the song and video, claiming it portrayed pregnancy as fashionable and defiant.
+Gloria Allred, representing the National Organization for Women (NOW), called for Madonna to offer a counterstatement, while Planned Parenthood's Alfred Moran urged radio and television stations to reconsider airing the song and video, claiming it portrayed pregnancy as fashionable and defiant.
 Anticipating controversy, Madonna told The New York Times: "['Papa Don't Preach'] is a message song that everyone is going to take the wrong way.
 Immediately they're going to say I am advising every young girl to go out and get pregnant", but clarified it was about a young woman making her own choice while preserving her relationship with her father.
 Though she declined further comment on the political interpretation, her publicist stated, "[she's] singing a song, not taking a stand".

 Meanwhile, anti-abortion advocates welcomed the song's perceived message.
 Susan Carpenter-McMillan, of Feminists for Life (FFL), praised it for presenting an alternative to abortion, while Mary Elizabeth "Tipper" Gore —who had previously condemned Madonna's 1985 single "Dress You Up" as sexually explicit— described "Papa Don't Preach" as an "important song" that addressed a real social issue.
 Elliot himself remarked, "if [Madonna] has influenced [pregnant] young girls to keep their babies, I don't think that's such a bad deal".
 Critics like Joyce Millman lauded it not only for tackling teen pregnancy, but for emphasizing the importance of communication between parents and children.
 Mary Gabriel noted that in a decade dominated by religious discourse on abortion and Roe v.
 Wade, Madonna's portrayal returned agency to the woman.
 Still, controversy persisted: during 1987's Who's That Girl World Tour, Madonna dedicated the performance to Pope John Paul II, prompting Vatican condemnation and calls for concert boycotts.
 In 2016, Spin magazine included "Papa Don't Preach" among the most controversial songs of all time.